 So, what’s an empath?

-An empath is a person with an intuitive gift that means they can feel the energy of others.
+An empath is a person that can feel the energy and emotions of others.

 But being an empath isn’t a character trait, like having George Clooney charm.
-Rather, it’s part of clairsentience — psychic sensing or feeling.
+Rather, it’s part of clairsentience… psychic sensing and feeling.

 Sometimes, empaths feel ungrounded because they feel others’ emotions and worries.

 I know!
 No wonder you feel like you need a nap, right?

 Pro tip.
 Learn about being a clairsentient psychic in this beginner’s post.
 It includes how to calm clairsentient anxiety and tips for developing your gift.
 And if you’re ready to try some clairsentient exercises, this cheat sheet will help.